-Figure 13-22: Oblique view showing classified material within the resource pit shell (green wireframe)
+Figure 14-22: Oblique view showing classified material within the resource pit shell

-13.15 Mineral Resource Statement
+14.15 Mineral Resource Statement

-The Mineral Resource is based on exploration results from mapping drilling and trenching made available to SRK on the 19 October 2015.
-The results of this report were reported in a press release approved by SRK on 19 November 2015; this is the effective date of the statement.
+The Mineral Resource is based on exploration results from mapping drilling and trenching made available to SRK on the 19 October 2015 and technical economic inputs received from the Bacanora team during April 2016.

-Every 1 unit of lithium metal is equivalent to 5.3 units of Li_2CO_3 (lithium carbonate) in the Mineral Resource statement the lithium metal content is also given as a Lithium Carbonate Equivalent (LCE).
+Every 1 unit of lithium metal is equivalent to 5.32 units of Li_2CO_3 (lithium carbonate) in the Mineral Resource statement the lithium metal content is also given as a Lithium Carbonate Equivalent ("LCE").

-The Mineral Resource is the total for the Project; in respect of the total metal in the Indicated and Inferred Mineral Resources some 81% and 84% respectively is attributable to Bacanora.
+The Mineral Resource is the total for the Project; in respect of the total metal in the Indicated and Inferred Mineral Resources some 81% and 86% respectively is attributable to Bacanora.

 The Mineral Resource statement represents the material which SRK considers has reasonable prospects for eventual economic extraction taking into account cut-off grade and stripping ratio by means of a pit optimisation.
-Table 13-12 shows the resulting Mineral Resource Statement for the Sonora project.
+Table 14-13 shows the resulting Mineral Resource Statement for the Sonora project.
 The statement has been classified in accordance with the terminology, definitions and guidelines given in the Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards for Mineral Resources and Mineral Reserves (May, 2014) and has been reported in accordance with NI 43-101, by the Qualified Person, Mr Martin Pittuck (MSc., CEng., MIMMM).
 Mr Pittuck is a consultant who is independent of Bacanora.